 The most challenging would be the current restructuring of the office.
 It takes a lot of time, attention to detail, and thoughtful processing to help create something new and innovative while working with limited resources.
 We have limited staffing, and it’s also challenging to build a one-college model when there are four campuses and four centers to think about.
 I have three other directors that I’m working on this with, and it’s been an all-encompassing project but with better days ahead, it’ll be interesting to see what the changes will show.
 Going virtual was not a challenge (for me) but for some it was; the social distancing is challenging because we’re social as humans, but these new virtual options have expanded Career Services to provide accessibility in ways that haven’t been tapped as much before, so that’s exciting all while dealing with the quirks that come with it.

 What experiences impacted the choice of your career path?

-Having a graduate assistantship with Career and Student Employment Services at WMU helped me to definitely prepare for my career!
+Having a graduate assistantship with Career and Student Employment Services at Western Michigan University (WMU) helped me to definitely prepare for my career!
 I also knew I wanted to work in higher education from the time I first interned at my undergraduate alma mater, Robert Morris University's study abroad office.
 I think something that I sincerely appreciate is seeing how 'career' can be integrated in every piece of a student's development at an institution.
 The global initiatives excite me greatly, but seeing how they are appreciated, and needed, in career are really incredible.
 I'm so glad I had my graduate assistantship at WMU, it really created a foundation for me and I'm so grateful to have had that opportunity.

 What advice would you offer students to help them decide on a career path?